Judge: Vegas man’s vote fraud claim ‘cheap political stunt’

 “Though rare, voter fraud can undercut trust in our election system,” Ford said in Tuesday’s statement, adding that his office “will pursue any credible allegations of voter fraud.”

-Representatives for Cegavske and Ford did not immediately say Tuesday how Hartle’s case came to the attention of Secretary of State’s office investigators.
-Officials have said a probe began last November after Republicans cited it among two cases of dead people voting in the election.
+Laxalt co-chaired the Trump campaign in Nevada.
+He is now seeking the Republican nomination for U.S. Senate.

+Schlapp named Rosemarie Hartle and one other person among what he said were “hundreds” of cases of dead people voting in Nevada.

-The other case, involving a woman who used a deceased relative’s ballot instead of her own, was determined to have been accidental.
+Investigators determined the other case, involving a woman who used a deceased relative’s ballot instead of her own, was accidental.

+Cegavske’s office said in April that reviews of election fraud allegations delivered to her office by the state GOP in March found some were already under investigation and most were baseless or inaccurately interpreted.

 Nevada GOP officials did not immediately respond Tuesday to messages about Hartle’s plea.